 Showcase Your Value-Add

-Your onboarding flow is the first thing users come in contact with.
+Your app onboarding flow is the first thing users come in contact with.
 Without an intuitive grasp of how your app will improve their lives, you run the risk of being forgotten, or — in the worse case scenario — uninstalled.

 The New York Times mobile app does a wonderful job of showcasing what they are all about right in the welcome screen.
 Here, a short but powerful value proposition introduces the world-class journalism that the newspaper is renowned for.